welcome to the taj mahal

 Where to eat in Agra:

-• Esphahan: There are only two sittings each night at Agra’s finest restaurant (6.30pm and 9.30pm), so booking a table is essential.
+• Esphahan: There are only two sittings each night at Agra’s finest restaurant (6.30pm and 9.30pm), so reserving a table is essential.
 The exquisite menu is chock full of unique delicacies and rarely seen regional heritage dishes.

 What to take: